Fireplace #32: Welded Side Handle Damper

 These Welded Handle Dampers are very common in masonry fireplaces of solid brick or stone.
 These are their characteristics:

 - They have a long rectangular sheet-iron damper frame and matching door.

-- The face of the damper door has a long straight handle welded right of center. (image 32-1)
+- The face of the damper door has a long straight handle welded onto it (image 32-1)

 - The handle swings forward and back to open and close the damper.

 - All of the damper hardware is welded or bolted, and is not removable.

 - The damper door is almost straight vertical when closed.

 Flueblocker is the best option